Nurse Licensure Compact

 Official implementation of the eNLC went into effect Friday, January 19, 2018.

 Got questions?
-At American Mobile, our experienced recruiters will guide you through the process of obtaining your compact nursing license.
+At American Mobile, our experienced recruiters will guide you through the process of obtaining your compact license for nursing.
 Just give us a call at (888) 544 4619.